r13xr13/lyra-intelligence/README.md

 ## 🧬 What is APT-LYRA-CORE?

-**`apt-lyra-core`** is your tactical command surface a modular, AI-integrated CLI framework designed for digital operators, researchers, and builders of the invisible web.
+**`apt-lyra-core`** is your tactical command surface a modular, AI-integrated CLI framework designed for professional operators, researchers, devs, and security detals.

 It acts as a **local automation harness** for reconnaissance, scanning, and future modules like adversary simulation, all while respecting boundaries and emphasizing **safe, transparent operation**.